-Star Trek Short Treks (DST) Guest Reviews
+Star Trek Short Treks (SHO) Guest Reviews

 "Discovery" returns with a new format.
 In so called "Short Treks" we witness 15-minute episodes that focus on one crewmember.
 I have to admit that I didn't expect much from the new concept and that is exactly what we got.